ARTIST-Association/ARTIST/examples/paint_plots/INSTRUCTIONS.md

 - `scenarios_dir`: The name of the directory to save the ``ARTIST`` scenarios required for generating results.
 - `results_dir`: The name of the directory to save the results from the calibration or flux prediction scenarios before plotting.
 - `plots_dir`: The name of the directory to save the plots.
-- `minimum_number_of_measurements`: The minimum number of calibration measurements required for a individual heliostats.
+- `minimum_number_of_measurements`: The minimum number of calibration measurements required for an individual heliostats.
 Heliostats with less than this number will not be considered.
+- `maximum_number_of_heliostats_for_calibration`: The maximum number of heliostats to be considered for the calibration plot.
+- `calibration_image_type`: The calibration image type to be used for a reference.
+If you do not change anything the ``flux`` type fill be used.
 - `heliostats_for_raytracing`: A dictionary containing a mapping from a "heliostat ID" to a "calibration measurement ID".
 This is required for the flux prediction plot, where only certain heliostats are considered for ray tracing and a reference image is required for the plot.
 - `device`: The device used for the computation.